fikarsuwardi/Bootcamp-IOS-Swift-Note/README.md

 Swift Deep Dive
 1. Variable
 2. Arrays
-3. Constants, the Range Operator and Randomisation n\ Dice App
+3. Constants, the Range Operator and Randomisation => Dice App
 4. Functions and Scope
 5. Functions with Inputs and Type Inference
 6. If-Else Control Flow